Updated: Feb 2

-Working with Adam Tyler is the assertive and ambitious, but unversed, DC Mina Rabbani, navigating the challenging personalities of the police hierarchy, seeking the truth whilst suspecting conspiracy.
+Working with Adam Tyler is the assertive, ambitious, but unversed DC Mina Rabbani, navigating the challenging personalities of the police hierarchy and seeking the truth whilst suspecting conspiracy.

 Russ Thomas artfully leads us in satisfying perplexity through the zig-zag progress of the investigation, planting clues and hints through the course of events to the possible identity and motive of the murderer.
-Each one of the characters, from the odious Daley, to the menacing McKenna are defined and convincing, and from time to time we are permitted an illuminating glimpse into a character's internal life.
-Sheffield and its University almost become characters in themselves, as we're guided across the city to significant locations.
+Each one of the characters, from the odious Daley to the menacing McKenna, is defined and convincing, and from time to time, we are permitted an illuminating glimpse into a character's internal life.
+Sheffield and its University almost become characters in themselves as we're guided across the city to significant locations.

 The suspense builds with a series of diverting twists culminating in a gruesome confrontation and unforeseen resolution.